 In this article, we are going to explore laser cutting based on our ten years’ manufacturing experience.
 We will go through everything from how Laser cutting works, to how best to design parts for laser cutting.

 So, let me start at the very beginning.
 What is Laser Cutting?

 What is Laser Cutting?

-Laser cutting is a thermal separation process that employs a laser as a cutting tool to cut, trim or shape various materials.
+Laser cutting is a thermal separation process that employs a laser as a cutting tool to cut, trim or shape various sheet metal materials.
 The laser melts or vaporizes the material to be cut along a predetermined path to form custom shapes or designs.

 This is also a CNC procedure, which means a computer directs the motion of the cutting head during the cutting process.
 This ensures that the machine stays on track and produces accurate, precise parts.

 This is one of the typical manufacturing processes to create custom machined parts, including prototyping, low volume as well as mass production.

 Laser cutting is very popular in the industry today, especially in accuracy-sensitive applications.
 Its popularity is due to the advantages it has over other conventional cutting methods.